 All PhD students get affiliated with one Area of Excellence of NEOMA’s

-‘Areas of Excellence’ are the central pillar of NEOMA’s research strategy, and all admitted PhD students, from 2021 onwards, will be affiliated with one of four Areas of Excellence.
+‘Areas of Excellence’ are the central pillar of NEOMA’s research strategy, and all admitted PhD students, from 2021 onwards, are affiliated with one of four Areas of Excellence.

 The Areas of Excellence create a unique research environment wherein NEOMA’s faculty members as well as PhD students from various disciplines and departments focus on studying certain academically and practically topical research themes and phenomena.

 Many of NEOMA’s faculty members (who also supervise PhD students) have a track record of publishing in top academic journals

 The list below mentions selected top-tier scientific journals, in which NEOMA’s professors (who also act as supervisors to doctoral students) have published their research in recent years.
 Please see here for a full list of professors by department.
 (Please note, though, that even if one of the mentioned professors may become your supervisor as well, your supervisors will be assigned primarily based on the research theme of the open PhD position you are applying to.
 See the page “Admissions” for the positions).

 - American Economic Journal: Applied Economics (e.g., prof. E. Arisoy)